 “I was surprised to find Long Riders had not only been eyewitnesses to modern meat-eating horses, one of our members rode a meat-eating horse across the Gobi Desert into Tibet.

 “Plus, as word of the project quietly grew, academic allies shared historical episodes of other notorious equines.
-Finally, a stream of new clues were forwarded by fellow horsemen eager to assist in the search.
+Finally, a stream of new clues was forwarded by fellow horsemen eager to assist in the search.

 “In a very short time, it became an ongoing international investigation, which is currently seeking new evidence in Mongolia and from assorted horse cultures around the world.”